In an RFP response, the client comes first.

 You really need to show your value proposition (the thing that actually makes you better) and explain how it ties to them and what they’ll get in return.

-Keep in mind, if your company has been asked to submit a proposal, the chances are high that the client already knows a lot about you
+Keep in mind, if your company has been asked to submit an RFP response, the chances are high that the client already knows a lot about you.

-Most sales organizations, have been trained to share as much information possible about their company in order to sell themselves.
+Most sales organizations have been trained to share as much information as possible about their company in order to sell themselves, including how to respond to an RFP.
 We often partner with service company providers to offer RFP assistance in the forms of consulting, writing, messaging, positioning, design and more.
+We emphasize, when we discuss how to respond to an RFP, that most organizations requesting one likely already know about who they’re requesting an RFP response from.

 About Weber Associates